glensand/glensand/README.md

 Yoy may want to:
-- Offer me a job on an interesting project,
 - Check the repos I'm working on right now: [hope](https://github.com/glensand/hope), [congenial-disco](https://github.com/glensand/congenial-disco)
 - Check my [gists](https://gist.github.com/glensand).
+- Message me in TG

 <!--
 **glensand/glensand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.